-- (Note2) Notes have been omitted for cash, deposits, accounts receivable, accounts payable, accounts payable other (excluding those included in Note 3), and income taxes payable, as these are settled in a short period of time and the market value is close to the book value. - (Note3) Long-term borrowings due within one year, bonds due within one year, and long-term accounts payable other due within one year are included in long-term borrowings, bonds, and long-term accounts payable other, respectively. - (Note4) Net receivables and payables arising from derivative transactions are presented in net amounts. - (3) Items related to the appropriate breakdown, etc. of the market value of financial instruments for identical assets or liabilities
+(Note2) Notes have been omitted for cash, deposits, accounts receivable, accounts payable, accounts payable - other (excluding those included in Note 3), and income taxes payable, as these are settled in a short period of time and the market value is close to the book value.

+(Note3) Long-term borrowings due within one year, bonds due within one year, long-term accounts payable - other due within one year, and lease liabilities due within one year are included in long-term borrowings, bonds, long-term accounts payable - other, and lease liabilities respectively.

+(Note4) Net receivables and payables arising from derivative transactions are presented in net amounts.

+(3) Items related to the appropriate breakdown, etc. of the market value of financial instruments